The information on these pages may be out of date, or may refer to

 }

 The Extensions class has a similar field.
-The field also reflects the ASN.1 notation: it is the instance of the ASN1SequenceOf class and it is initialized by the ASN1 field from the Extension class.
+The field also reflects the

 Figure 3 displays the correspondence between the application object tree and the object tree of ASN.1 custom classes.